Microsoft Defender for Endpoint for Linux

 - Manual static proxy configuration

 If a proxy or firewall is blocking anonymous traffic, make sure that anonymous traffic is permitted in the previously listed URLs.
-For transparent proxies, no additional configuration is needed for Microsoft Defender ATP.
+For transparent proxies, no additional configuration is needed for Defender for Endpoint.
 For static proxy, follow the steps in Manual Static Proxy Configuration.

 PAC, WPAD, and authenticated proxies are not supported.
 Ensure that only a static proxy or transparent proxy is being used.

 SSL inspection and intercepting proxies are also not supported for security reasons.
-Configure an exception for SSL inspection and your proxy server to directly pass through data from Microsoft Defender ATP for Linux to the relevant URLs without interception.
+Configure an exception for SSL inspection and your proxy server to directly pass through data from Defender for Endpoint for Linux to the relevant URLs without interception.
 Adding your interception certificate to the global store will not allow for interception.

-For troubleshooting steps, see Troubleshoot cloud connectivity issues for Microsoft Defender ATP for Linux.
+For troubleshooting steps, see Troubleshoot cloud connectivity issues for Microsoft Defender for Endpoint for Linux.

-How to update Microsoft Defender ATP for Linux
+How to update Microsoft Defender for Endpoint for Linux

 Microsoft regularly publishes software updates to improve performance, security, and to deliver new features.
-To update Microsoft Defender ATP for Linux, refer to Deploy updates for Microsoft Defender ATP for Linux.
+To update Microsoft Defender for Endpoint for Linux, refer to Deploy updates for Microsoft Defender for Endpoint for Linux.

-How to configure Microsoft Defender ATP for Linux
+How to configure Microsoft Defender for Endpoint for Linux

-Guidance for how to configure the product in enterprise environments is available in Set preferences for Microsoft Defender ATP for Linux.
+Guidance for how to configure the product in enterprise environments is available in Set preferences for Microsoft Defender for Endpoint for Linux.

 - For more information about logging, uninstalling, or other topics, see Resources.